bibek22/gre-applet/readme.md

     Same thing as above.
 Just type in the answers and put parenthesis around the correct answer on the second screen.

     `A(1/2)B` implies the correct answer for the second question is `1/2`.

+Acknowledgement:

+Thanks to *Karan Singh* and *darklord_king* on discord for testing it on Mac.